slawton3/jetpack/README.md

 # [Jetpack](https://tryjetpack.dev)

-This is an open source e-commerce jetpack build with everything new in Next.js 14.
-It is bootstrapped with `create-t3-app`.
+This is an open source starter template for Next.js applications.

 [![Jetpack](./public/images/jetpack-logo.png)](https://tryjetpack.dev/)

-> **Warning**
+> **Important note**
-> This project is still in development and is not ready for production use.
+> The project is set up to use Docker, however an existing issue with Bun prevents the container from running.
+Please see https://github.com/oven-sh/bun/issues/5648 for more details.
+For now, the project is deployed with [Vercel](https://vercel.com).
 >
-> It uses new technologies (drizzle ORM) which are subject to change and may break your application.
+> This project is still in development and contributions are welcome!

 ## Tech Stack